complexitycollapse/todo/README.md

 There is an example in this project, called todo.html, which is the todo list for this app.
 You can run it like this:

     npm start -- todo.html

+## Features

+ - Add TODOs and nested sub-TODOs
+ - Move them around using `Ctrl+<arrow key>`
+ - Edit the TODO using the box on the top right
+ - Add notes to any TODO using the big textarea
+ - Drag the middle partition around to resize the two sides